RodrigoLoboDosSantos/demo-dao-jdbc/README.md

 <h1 align="center"> Department vendor registration system </h1>

-This is a system that uses the MySQL database to be able to save, edit and delete salespeople and departments
+This is a system that uses the MySQL database to be able to save, edit and delete salespeople and departments from database.

 ## :hammer: Project features